EXPLAINER: What Sinema's switch means for the Senate - NewsBreak

 EXPLAINER: What Sinema's switch means for the Senate

-WASHINGTON — (AP) — Arizona Sen. Kyrsten Sinema's switch from Democrat to independent won't change the balance of power in the Senate.
+Arizona Sen. Kyrsten Sinema 's switch from Democrat to independent won’t change the balance of power in the Senate .
 But it could affect her political fortunes back home.

 Sinema says she won’t caucus with Senate Republicans, so Democrats will still hold the majority next year.
 And she is expected to continue casting most of her votes with Democrats while separating herself on certain issues.